 If you buy insurance online but don’t get high enough limits of coverage, you could be facing a huge financial loss if you’re in a bad accident.
 Besides, that computer can only go so far in understanding your unique insurance situation.
 Real agents can take the time to get to know you – and another cool trick?
 They can help you get car insurance discounts.
 Bonus!

 6. Myth: The insurance company only looks at my driving record – my tickets and accidents.

 What’s the truth?
 Insurance companies look at many details about you and your vehicle to determine your car insurance rates.
-They consider your age, the car you drive, what the car is primarily used for, how many miles you drive, how popular the car is among thieves, and your credit score.
+They consider your age, the car you drive, what the car is primarily used for, how many miles you drive, and your credit score.
 So, as you can see, it’s way more than just your driving record.
 (Although of course being a safe driver can help you avoid accidents and keep your car insurance rates down.)